📅 Published on March 16, 2024 | 🕒 Last updated on March 4, 2026

 Anterior Chamber

 The front of the eye has a space filled with fluid called the anterior chamber (AC).
-It sits between the colored part of the eye (iris) and the inner surface of the clear covering (cornea).
-Three main problems can happen in this area: hyphema, anterior Uveitis, and glaucoma.
+It sits between the colored The anterior chamber (AC) is the fluid-filled space between the posterior surface of the cornea and the anterior surface of the iris and lens.[28]

 Posterior Chamber